 Alcohol On Amtrak – Purchasing & Bringing It Onboard

-Coach passengers can transport alcohol on the train but cannot consume the liquor in public areas such as coach seats, business class, or lounge areas.
-The story’s moral is if you bring it, please leave it stored.
+Passengers in coach class can bring alcohol on the train but cannot consume it in public areas such as coach seats, business class, or lounge areas.
+The lesson is that if you bring alcohol, please store and leave it.

-Passengers caught drinking alcohol they brought on board can face being removed from the train and legal charges.
-The same is true for belligerent passengers.
+Passengers found drinking alcohol they brought on board in coach class may be removed from the train and could face legal charges.
+The same consequences apply to disruptive passengers.

-All passengers can take the drinks they purchase anywhere on the train.
+All passengers can consume the drinks they purchase on the train in the cafe, their seat, lounge, or anywhere on the train.

 Where You Can Typically Find An Amtrak Cafe Car

 The location of an Amtrak Cafe Car is standardized due to the different trainsets used across the country.
-This section comes from my personal experience and is meant as a general guide.
+This section comes from my experience, so use it as a general guide.

 Regional Trains